 This was not a tour that I care to repeat.
 Even now, as I write about it, I feel sick to my stomach.

 After that, we were to go on a ferry ride to Robben Island for a tour of the prison that held Nelson Mandela.
 We had been warned that sometimes the ferry is cancelled due to the weather.
 That’s what happened today.
 In truth, I was not disappointed.
 I was feeling overwhelmed by the poverty, and I was also ready for some free time.

-We went back to our hotel, where we were entertained by a marching band practicing just down the block.
+After returning to our hotel, we were entertained by a marching band practicing just down the block.
 We have fabulous views of the city and the surrounding mountains, including Table Mountain.
 We found a restaurant nearby for dinner, then repacked everything and went to bed.
 I will be so happy to stop living out of a suitcase.